-- > Increase the focus on sustainability perspectives in projects that promote competence-building in the public sector and enhance the knowledge base for public planning and decision-making processes. - > Initiate research activity that integrates a sustainability dimension and that will strengthen expertise on sustainable solutions and choices in the public sector. - > Incorporate sustainability as an element of the assessment criteria for grant proposals from the public sector in areas where this is relevant.
+- > Increase the focus on sustainability perspectives in projects that promote and enhance the knowledge base for public planning and decision-making processes. - > Initiate research activity that integrates a sustainability dimension and that will strengthen expertise on sustainable solutions and choices in the public sector. - of the assessment criteria for grant where this is relevant.